MobiusXXF/terraform-beginner-bootcamp-2023/journal/week0.md

 Difficulties getting Terraform Login to work properly with Gitpod.

-To fix this I had to write an bash script which automates the workaround that deals with the Terraform Login issue, [bin/generate_tfrc_credentials](../bin/generate_tfrc_credentials).
+To fix this we had to write an bash script which automates the workaround that deals with the Terraform Login issue, [bin/generate_tfrc_credentials](../bin/generate_tfrc_credentials).
 So this process runs for each gitpod workspace.

 <hr width="75%">